Are you unsure of the differences between an air purifier and a humidifier? Hey – it’s totally ok! A long time ago so was I!

 What humidity should I set my humidifier to?

 A good rule of thumb is to aim for about 40-50% humidity when using a humidifier and you’ll soon learn what works best for you.

 If using a gauge you can see what’s going on in your home and use your humidifier as needed..
 Not only that but you can see patterns in your home as temperatures rise and fall.

-Over time I’ve noticed that when I get the moisture back up above 30% I being feeling better and dry air symptoms cease.
+Over time I’ve noticed that when I get the moisture back up above 30% I began feeling better and dry air symptoms stop nearly immediately!